compose-x/ecs_composex/docs/extras.rst

 of errors, and administrators can define whether or not the traffic between all the components should be done using TLS termination end-to-end, to ensure no man-in-the-middle attacks could happen.

-The syntax for AppMesh in ECS ComposeX is a mix of Istio, Envoy and AWS AppMesh definitions.
+The syntax for AppMesh in ECS Compose-X is a mix of Istio, Envoy and AWS AppMesh definitions.

 .. seealso::